flojoy-ai/docs/docs/Instruments/Switch/Keysight-B2200A.md

-# KEYSIGHT - 34401A
+# Keysight B2200A

 ## Instrument Card

-The Keysight Technologies, Inc. 34401A multimeter gives you the performance you need for fast, accurate bench and system testing.
-The 34401A provides a combination of resolution, accuracy and speed that rivals DMMs costing many times more.
-6½ digits of resolution
+The Keysight B2200A fA leakage switch mainframe reduces the cost of test by enabling automatic characterization tests without compromising the measurement performance of the semiconductor parameter analyzer.

 <details open>
 <summary><h2>Manufacturer Card</h2></summary>